 Why crossdress?
 This is the question all of us crossdressers ask ourselves, and it is probably the most difficult.
 Being that I haven’t seen a counselor, I’m going to have to make my best guess .

-When I started crossdressing more regularly during the past five years, I have found a sense of liberation.
+When I eased into crossdressing more regularly during the past five years, I have found a sense of liberation.
 In a sense, I feel that I am not hemmed in by society’s norms when I crossdress.
 This is not to say that I enjoying flouting society’s norms, far from it.
 However, I can say that it bothers me when society does try to impose its norms upon everybody who is different.
 In a sense, crossdressing is my way of giving society “the finger.”

 With this freedom of expression, I feel that I can express myself more fully.
 I can give people a glimpse of the real me, in a way I couldn’t while dressed according to male standards.
 My personality has always had a lot of traits that are more feminine.
 I don’t like confrontation.
 In addition, I feel that I care very much for other people, including people I don’t know well.
 My personality is more nurturing than the typical male.